 The water drained outside through small channels bored into the stone walls.
 To avoid wetting the exterior wall, stones were built into the wall, which protrude about 50 cms, also with a channel scored into them.

 We are still not sure of the function of this container, for want of a better word, in the corner of what is now our kitchen.
 It clearly held liquid, since there was a drainage hole at the bottom.
 We have seen only one other like it, in a friends’ house.
-Some people think it might have been a laundry tub.
-In the absence of a communal lavoir (washing pool) nearby, that might be the case.
+Some people think it might have been a laundry tub. **In fact, subsequent research shows this is exactly what it is: a washtub, known as un bugadier in this area.

 People lived, cooked and slept on the first floor.
 They would have kept a fire going all the time in the open fireplace at the end, called a cantou.
 Originally, a crémaillère (pot holder) hung over the fire, from which they suspended a pot for la soupe.
 But open fires are not very efficient.
 We put the wood burner in.
 And the gargoyles decorating the chimney breast are not original either; une fantaisie de l’ancien propriétaire.